mspnp/aks-baseline/06-gitops.md

 1. Deploy Flux.

-   > If you used your own fork of this GitHub repo, consider updating this `flux.yaml` file to include reference to your own repo and change the URL above to point to yours as well.
+   > If you used your own fork of this GitHub repo, consider updating this [`flux.yaml`](./cluster-baseline-settings/flux.yaml) file to include reference to your own repo and change the URL below to point to yours as well.
+Also, since Flux will begin processing the manifests in [`cluster-baseline-settings/`](./cluster-baseline-settings/) now would be a good time to update the `<replace-with-an-aad-group-object-id-for-this-cluster-role-binding>` placeholder in [`user-facing-cluster-role-aad-group.yaml`](./cluster-baseline-settings/user-facing-cluster-role-aad-group.yaml) with the Object IDs for the Azure AD Group(s) you created for management purposes.
+If you don't, the manifest will still apply, but AAD integration will not be mapped to your specific AAD configuration.

    ```bash
    kubectl apply -f https://raw.githubusercontent.com/mspnp/reference-architectures/master/aks/secure-baseline/cluster-baseline-settings/flux.yaml